netobserv/network-observability-operator/config/manifests/bases/description-ocp.md

 ## Further reading

-Please refer to the documentation on GitHub more more information.
+Please refer to the documentation on GitHub for more information.

 This documentation includes: